UTTAMGUPTA2712/profile/README.md

 - Managing inter-team collaboration between the team and the UI/UX and QA teams.
 - Translating business requirements into technical deliverables via event modeling — the discovery layer upstream of architecture decisions on IBMS and Padmasna.

+### 2.5 Software Architect
+Scope moved from single-team technical authority to organization-wide architecture ownership — no longer tied to one team's delivery, but accountable for how systems are designed and migrated across the organization.
+Two efforts define this stage so far:
+- Designed and led execution of the full Asana → Padmasna data-migration pipeline (Section 3.5) — end to end, from extraction architecture through phased production rollout.
+- Architected a new product line from the ground up — a multi-tenant salon booking platform (Section 3.6) — rather than extending an existing one.

 ---

 ## 3. Scope of Work by Project

-The five products below are a selected, representative set — not the full list of what has been built.
-All are Edtech platforms, built by Zenmonk for FUNIBER (the parent organization, an international higher-education group) — serving students, faculty/staff, and academic administration rather than a generic enterprise audience.
-These five were chosen as the clearest, highest-impact examples of the range of work; the remaining projects follow the same architectural and delivery standards described in Section 4.
+The products below are a selected, representative set — not the full list of what has been built.
+The first five (3.1–3.5) are Edtech platforms, built by Zenmonk for FUNIBER (the parent organization, an international higher-education group) — serving students, faculty/staff, and academic administration rather than a generic enterprise audience.
+They were chosen as the clearest, highest-impact examples of the range of work; the remaining projects follow the same architectural and delivery standards described in Section 4.
+The sixth (3.6) is a new, non-Edtech product line architected at the Software Architect stage.

 ### 3.1 IBMS (Integrated Business Management System)
 **What it is:** An HRM-style platform for the education group — multi-tenant workforce/business management across FUNIBER's constituent organizations, each with its own isolated data and access rules.